D4B ELECTION NEWSLETTER – D4B’s Latest Newsletter! (PDF format)

-Democracy4Bexhill is all about making sure that the residents of Bexhill get more of a say on their town.
-From 1902 to 1974, Bexhill had its own borough council, giving pride and status to the town, but it was abolished in 1974, taken over by Rother District Council.
-The Rother councillors now representing Bexhill do not have a majority, even over matters closely related to the town.
+From 1902 to 1974, Bexhill had its own borough council giving pride and status to the town, but it was abolished in 1974, and taken over by Rother District Council covering a wide rural area.
+The councillors now representing Bexhill do not have a majority on Rother District Council, even over matters closely related to the town.
 Every other town and parish in Rother has its own council, but the 43,000 residents of Bexhill don’t.

 Then came Rother’s decision.
 On December 18th, 2017, by 18 to 13 votes, at a full council meeting, Rother said er…….no.
 No town council.

 They voted in favour of no change.
 An option that had been supported by only 364 people.
 Compared to over 8,600.

-Only one of the Rother councillors representing Bexhill voted for a town council: the others opposed it, or were not there.
+Only one of the Rother councillors representing Bexhill voted for a town council: the others opposed it or were not there.